GfellerLab/MixTCRviz/README.txt

 - chain.list.output (default=AB); A: Only the alpha chain is plotted in output; B: only the beta chain is plotted in output; AB both chains are plotted in output

-- es.name (defalut="Epitope Specific"); Provide a generic name for the input TCRs in the plots (e.g., Epitope Specific)
+- es.name (default="Epitope Specific"); Provide a generic name for the input TCRs in the plots (e.g., Epitope Specific)

 #############
 OUTPUT